edosssa/auiaa/content/posts/2020-05-07-nysc-aui-alumni-share-experiences.md

 ---
 template: post
 title: "NYSC And Its Effect On AUI Alumni "
-slug: "NYSC-Effect-AUI-Alumni "
+slug: "nysc-effect-AUI-alumni "
-draft: true
+draft: false
 date: 2020-05-07T10:16:37.510Z
 description: Apart from promoting peace, reconciliation, rehabilitation, reconstruction and national unity, the NYSC also contributes to the growth of